AriFordsham/GHCWiki/stg-object-types.md

 - FUN - functions
 - IND - indirections - what is left behind after thunk evalution since we dont know who all would be referring to the thunk.
 - TSO - thread state object - see discussion at [CapabilitiesAndScheduling](capabilities-and-scheduling)
-- PAP - partial application - a function onject to which only some arguements have been applied.
+- PAP - partial application - a function object to which only some arguements have been applied.

 # Backward Pointers